sybert1ger/frc-programming/courses/ELT1080/1-ControlSystem/2-Loops.md

     1: INDEX = 0
     2: X = 12
-    3: ADD 13 and X
+    3: ADD 13 to X
-    4: MULTIPLY X and 2
+    4: MULTIPLY 2 to X
-    4: INDEX = ADD INDEX and 1
+    4: ADD 1 to INDEX
-    5: IF INDEX < 3: JUMPTO 1
+    5: IF INDEX < 3: JUMPTO 3

 This would execute the instructions 3 times.
 Index gets incremented by one three times until INDEX >= 3.